Note: This review contains affiliate links.

 YI 4K Build

-The formfactor has remained.
+The formfactor has remained more or less the same.
 There’s still no denying it: The YI 4K, as did the original YI, looks like a GoPro rip off.
 I appreciate the more premium looking materials used this time round, but it still could be confused for a GoPro (especially in black).

 What makes this camera stand out is the screen on the back: Gone are the two doors hiding the battery and ports, to make way for a touchscreen that covers almost the entire back of the camera.
+The managed to make the bezel of the screen quite small, greatly enhancing the experience.
 The battery and MicroSD card now hide behind a latch on the bottom of the YI 4K (the latch is now also attached to the camera!).
 The Micro USB port, which is used for data transfer and charging, is hidden behind a flap on the side of the YI 4K.

 The touchscreen has also led to a reduction of buttons: There is now only one single button placed on the top of the camera.
 This button is used to power the camera off and on and as a shutter/start recording button.

 There is a speaker built into the YI 4K.
-This means that recorded videos can be reviewed directly on the camera itself.
-This means that you can use the camera as a standalone product and don’t need a smartphone to view any recordings.
+This means that recorded videos can be reviewed directly on the camera itself, allowing you to use the camera as a standalone product without the need of a smartphone.
 You won’t be viewing any footage in direct sunlight though, but the screen is covered in Gorilla Glass.

 There have been some complaints concerning the build quality.
 I’m a frequent visitor of the YI Facebook group and have seen many reports of cracks near the tripod mount.
 My own YI 4K has also suffered from a crack going out from the power/shutter button on the top of chassis.
 YI Technology employees seem to be quite responsive and I’ve seen them offer direct support on the Facebook group.
 However I didn’t buy my YI 4K from an official store and as such, I don’t think they can help me.
 I did receive a $5 refund but couldn’t get the camera replaced.
 I’m not sure if this issue has been addressed, but even if it has, I recommend to only buy the camera from an official source (YI Technology website or Amazon).